mahmoud/sedimental/entries/repeat_the_obvious.md

 have both docs and discourse to remain useful.

 Until we live in a world where reference rules over repetition, you can help by writing about something painfully obvious to you.
-Pain is fleeting, and worse things happen when we don't repeat the obvious.
+Bad things happen when we don't repeat the obvious.

 [hard_way]: http://learncodethehardway.org/
 [obama_code]: http://recode.net/2015/02/14/obama-everybodys-got-to-learn-how-to-code/